How to sound like a winning lawyer.

 People Are Sensitive to Your Pitch, Volume and Tone

 I’ve talked to and interviewed many people dealing with legal issues.
 Many have told me that the way a lawyer communicates is very important, whether that communication is on the phone or in person.
 People are sensitive to a lawyer’s pitch, volume, and tone — more so than most lawyers would expect — to the extent that lawyers might lose potential business just because of the sound of their voice.

 What can you do to make sure your voice makes the right impression?

-For the most part, lawyers are pretty mindful of the words they use.
-They want to give their clients the right information, not mislead them, and be helpful.
+For the most part, lawyers are pretty mindful of the words they use and try to avoid lawyer speak.
+They want to give their clients the right information, not mislead them and be helpful.
 Getting this right takes practice.
 Sounding right also takes practice.
 It’s worth taking the time to work on how you sound.